Kgkkjjj/WebBrowser/README.md

 ./openb
 ```

 The browser opens on a home page defined in `data/home.html`.
-It features a
+It now sports a
-search bar and several quick links similar to the new‑tab page of Firefox.
+cleaner layout with a larger search box and flexible link tiles.
+Feel free to
-Feel free to edit this file to tailor the welcome screen to your needs.
-Use the
+customize this file to suit your preferences.
+Use the address bar to enter a
-address bar to enter a URL or a search query.
-The toolbar offers back, forward,
+URL or a search query.
+The toolbar offers back, forward, reload, stop, home and
-reload, stop, home and info buttons.
-Click the **Info** button to see details
+info buttons.
+Click the **Info** button to see details about the browser.
+A
-about the browser.
+status bar at the bottom displays page load progress and link targets.

 OpenB stores persistent data in `~/.local/share/openb` and caches pages under
 `~/.cache/openb` for faster loading.